-One of the guiding principles of the World Bank Policy on Access to Information (the “Policy”) is recognizing the right to an appeals process when a request for information is denied.
+One of the guiding principles of the (“AI Policy”) is recognizing the right to an appeals process when a request for information in the Bank's possession is denied.
 A requester whose request for information has been denied can file an appeal if the requester can:

-The Policy establishes two bodies to hear appeals, the Access to Information Committee (the “AI Committee”) and the Access to Information Appeals Board (the “AI Appeals Board”).
+The AI Policy establishes two bodies to hear appeals, the Access to Information Committee (the “AI Committee”) and the Access to Information Appeals Board (the “AI Appeals Board”).

 Decisions made by the Board of Executive Directors of the World Bank are not subject to appeal.

 The sole remedy available to those who prevail in the appeals process is to receive the information requested.